mkorakin/ui-design-patterns-by-example/README.md

     fun displayCount(count: Int)
 }
 ```
-And animate it on clicks.
+and animate it on clicks.
 To disable input while animating, we query the View's state:
 ```kotlin
 fun incrementCount() {
     if (!view.isAnimating) {